action ohs consulting chain of responsibility blog post legal obligations

 Chain of Responsibility – Meeting the Challenges

 Chain of Responsibility (CoR) places legal obligations on parties in the transport ‘supply chain’ and across transport industries in general.
-You are considered part of the road transport ‘supply chain’ if you have any control or responsibility over any transport task, such as consigning, packing, loading or receiving goods transported by vehicles over 4.5 Tonne as part of your business.
-In simple terms, the supply chain refers to the businesses and people involved with moving a product or service from the supplier to customer.
-Since 2008, the expectation has been that all parties involved in the road freight supply chain have responsibility for managing risk associated with their activities in the movement of product by road freight.
+You are considered part of the road transport ‘supply chain’ if you have any control or responsibility over any transport task, such as consigning, packing, loading, or receiving goods transported by vehicles over 4.5 Tonne as part of your business.
+In simple terms, the supply chain refers to the businesses and people involved with moving a product or service from the supplier to the customer.
+Since 2008, the expectation has been that all parties involved in the road freight supply chain have responsibility for managing risk associated with their activities in the movement of products by road freight.

 The proposed Chain of Responsibility changes will: